Change Detection

 Change detection within ArcSDE Geodatabases is possible by comparing the different versions of tables to see changes.
 This is further detailed in Extracting Differences from an ArcSDE Geodatabase.

 Updating Databases shows an example of using the fme_db_operation to perform updates on a PostGIS database.
-Updates and inserts with the fme_db_operation can also be used within a Smallworld Database as in Update Data in a Smallworld Database.
+Updates and inserts with the fme_db_operation can also be used within a Smallworld Database as in Database Operations in Smallworld.

 See also Tutorial: Updating Databases for a more thorough description of database updates